LEG WORKOUT TIPS FOR HARDGAINERS

 So let me start with a first key tip.
 You CAN work your way out of it like I did!

-But my whole life, even as I started to build muscle, my legs always trailed behind.
+But my whole life, even as I started to build muscle, my legs always trailed behind in muscle mass.

 I sure wish someone would have showed me the 4 training techniques I’m about to show you a lot earlier, because they would have helped me to build my leg muscles at a much earlier age!

 Anyone that has ever struggled to build muscle mass has likely had trouble adding sizes to their legs.
 Today I’m going to give you 4 leg workout tips for mass that will help even the hardest of hardgainers to pack on size and start bulking up their legs in no time.

 No one knows the pain of hardgainer legs better than Jesse, so he’s going to help me demonstrate these four major lessons any hardgainer could benefit from!

-#1 SQUAT… LEAVE YOUR EGO AT THE DOOR
+#1 barbell SQUAT… LEAVE YOUR EGO AT THE DOOR

-Most skinny guys allow their self-consciousness to get in the way of what they should be doing in their leg workouts, especially when it comes to squats.
+Most skinny guys allow their self-consciousness to get in the way of what they should be doing in their legs workout, especially when it comes to squats.